-This course is designed for juniors in preparation for the NJ state assessment is correlated to the Common Core State Standards (CCSS) for English Language Arts (ELA).
-This course will include lessons that cover Reading, Writing, Speaking, and Listening, and Viewing.
-M ore specifically, students will read various genres of literature as well as nonfiction and will write open-ended responses.
+This course is designed for juniors in preparation for the NJ state assessment and is correlated to the Common Core State Standards (CCSS) for English Language Arts (ELA).
+Lessons for this course will reflect skills that cover Reading, Writing, Speaking and Listening, and Language.
+More specifically, students will read various genres of literature as well as nonfiction and will write open-ended responses.
 Students will write to make arguments, as well as produce expository and explanatory pieces.
 Students will receive testtaking strategies to become proficient or advanced proficient in ELA.